lawalty/studio/README.md

 ### 2. Google Cloud Authentication (IMPORTANT)

 This application is designed to run on Google Cloud infrastructure (like Firebase App Hosting) and uses **Application Default Credentials (ADC)**.
-This means it automatically authenticates using the permissions of its runtime service account.
+This means it automatically and securely authenticates using the permissions of its runtime service account.

 **You do NOT need to set a `GOOGLE_AI_API_KEY` in your `.env.local` file.**